 At 1,083 feet, where better to go sledging than at Gloucestershire’s highest point?

 Head to Cleeve Hill for long runs, great views and easy parking.
-There is even the option to head to the on-site golf club for hot food and drink to warm up afterwards.
+When it’s open, there is even the option to head to the on-site golf club for hot food and drink to warm up afterwards.

 Just a short drive from both Cheltenham and Gloucester, Crickley Hill offers panoramic views of the Cotswolds, a café and decent sledging conditions away from the cliff drops.